More on trust accounts: Maintaining security - Real estate industry bulletin 205

 Have your say: Regional Services Review

-The Department of Mines, Industry Regulation and Safety is inviting public comments on its Regional Services Review.
+The Department of Energy, Mines, Industry Regulation and Safety is inviting public comments on its Regional Services Review.
 The department’s 14 regional offices are crucial in providing frontline customer service throughout Western Australia.
 Following extensive consultation and investigation, a number of proposals are outlined in the review.

 A tiered approach for regional service delivery is proposed, with regional offices operating as either Customer Service Hubs, Customer Service Centres, Resource Tenure Offices and Mines Safety Offices.
 The review also highlights the need for regular stakeholder engagement with regional communities, and the need to work with other agencies to develop strategies for regional staff attraction and retention.